mharen/mharen.github.io/blog/2010/2010-10-googles-search-preview-is-impressive.md

 ---

 There is no half-assing it over at Google.
 When they bring something to market, it’s generally a well-polished solution.
-Like <a href="http://googlesystem.blogspot.com/2010/10/google-tests-search-preview.html">Search Preview</a> which just started showing up for me.
+Like [Search Preview](http://googlesystem.blogspot.com/2010/10/google-tests-search-preview.html) which just started showing up for me.

 I noticed that search results became shaded as I hovered: